-Today’s POP RESCUE is the 1988 debut Mica Paris album called So Good.
+Today’s POP RESCUE from a future uncertain is the 1988 debut Mica Paris album called So Good.
 Is this album So Good, or is there something more Tempting out there?
 Read on…

 The album opens with that Courtney Pine collaboration, and second single, Like Dreamers Do, and Courtney is straight in there with the sax.
 Mica’s vocals have a wide range in this song, and it really shows off her vocal skills in this up-beat track.

 My One Temptation was her debut, and is probably one of her best known songs.
 This is pure 80s, but it’s catchy, has a nice gentle tempo, and I found the chorus tempting me to sing along (i did).